 It is especially difficult to transfer credits in the major from schools with two-year degree or certificate programs to four-year degree programs.
 The BA and BFA degrees are much more specialized, and the first-year through fourth-year courses are structured to treat material in greater depth.
 The Department of Art & Art History evaluates as many transfer credits as possible, but transfer students should not be overly optimistic.
 You will often learn that transfer credit is accepted by the University but may not be accepted by the department for major credit.
 Regardless of how many transfer credits the Department of Art & Art History accept to count towards your major requirements, the credits you received from your previous (regionally accredited) institution will count towards your overall credit requirement for the university (a minimum of 122 credits are required to graduate with a bachelors degree).

-In our Art Teaching and Studio Arts areas, students must take First-Year Studio Foundation Series courses of 21 credit hours (including the Introduction to Art History course) before any work in the art major emphasis area can begin.
+Students must take First-Year Studio Foundation Series courses of 21 credit hours (including the Introduction to Art History course) before any work in the art major emphasis area can begin.
 As a transfer student, you will usually be placed in the First-Year Studio sequence.
-Depending on the strength of your transfer portfolio, serving as a “placement” exam, you may not be required to take all five first-year studio classes.
+Depending on the strength of your transfer portfolio, serving as a “placement” exam, you may not be required to take all eight first-year studio classes.
 In addition to the possibility of some first-year courses being waived, a student may be allowed to advance onto the second year coursework in their emphasis area while finishing the foundation courses.
 Depending on the student’s portfolio review some second-year courses may be waived.

 - Transcripts from previous institutions with courses you want to get credit for highlighted.

-- Suggested: Syllabi from the courses you want to get credit.
+- Suggested: Any further information from the course, including syllabi and assignments from the courses you want to get credit.

 - For all pieces, principles of organization in compositions should include balance, scale and proportion, contrast, repetition, rhythm, and unity and variety.